Travel Date: Feb 14, 2020

 - The Facelift had long lines due to the holiday weekend but the staff was very efficient at lining everyone up and making sure it was a full seat of 4.
 The ride up was cold!

 - The food prices are reasonable and they seem to have a good cocktail bar based on all the drinks everyone was holding.
 Can’t say I tried any of it though 🙊

 ✅ Ride with the dogs

 - Dog sleds start at 10 AM and run through the afternoon

 - It’s first come, first serve, so make sure you’re dressed warmly for the wait.
 We stood for about an hour

 - Bring cash!
 It’s $15 per person even if you share the sled

-- Brace for the wind as the dogs pull the sled in the loop!
-It’s cold out already so if plan to record the ride, have warm gloves and hold your phone tight so the battery doesn’t stop from the cold (we were told iPhones will shut down 10 seconds in)
+- Brace for the wind as the dogs pull the sled in a loop!
+It’s cold out already so if plan to record the ride, have warm gloves and hold your phone tight so the battery doesn’t stop from the cold (we were told iPhones will shut down 10 seconds in and that was accurate)

 - And if you’re wondering why people would do such a thing to dogs, read this: